cgpu/R-package-finder/README.md

 # R-package-finder
-Minimal rmd to serach for github hosted R packages by keyword search
+Minimal rmarkdown to search for github hosted R packages by keyword search